pypa/packaging.python.org/source/development.rst

   - the Python 3 porting how to in the main docs
   - cross reference to the stable ABI discussion in the binary extensions topic (once that exists)
-  - mention version classifiers for distribution metadata
+  - mention version classifiers for :term:`package <distribution package>` metadata

 In addition to the work required to create a Python package, it is often necessary that the package must be made available on different versions of